osynge/comet-blue-automate/README.md

 # comet-blue-automate

 This Linux application automates one or more "Comet Blue" compatible radiator thermostat, by converting the state to and from JSON.
-It uses Bluetooth Low Energy (BLE) to control the radiator thermostat Comet Blue.
+It uses Bluetooth Low Energy (BLE) to control the radiator thermostat Comet Blue from the manufacturer EUROtronic GmbH.
+It depends on [rumble](https://github.com/mwylde/rumble) and [BlueZ](http://www.bluez.org/) and runs on Linux.

+# Compiling

+comet-blue-automate is written in [rust](https://www.rust-lang.org/) and uses [cargo](https://doc.rust-lang.org/cargo/guide/) to build.

+    $ cargo build --release

+`cargo build --release` puts the resulting binary in `target/release` instead of `target/debug`.

+You can run the application in the target directory, or copy it to a system path.

+    $ ./target/debug/comet-blue-automate -h

+# Quickstart

+You probably do not have permission as a normal linux UID to run comet-blue-automate and will get a `PermissionDenied` error, as it interfaces with BlueZ to control the Bluetooth interface so it maybe easiest to test running with higher privileges.
+In this quickstart we run as root, but running this application in the `bluetooth` group would be production practice with cron.

+First record the state of all your comet-blue thermostats in each room.
+For example:

+    # comet-blue-automate --save kitchen.json
+    # comet-blue-automate --save bedroom.json
+    # comet-blue-automate --save livingroom.json
+    # comet-blue-automate --save bathroom.json

+These json files are lists of thermostat states.
+These can be written back to the thermostats listed to restore the state.

+These files may have duplicates thermostats, so it is easier to make 1 new file for each thermostat:

+    # ls
+    kitchen-thermostat.json
+    bedroom-thermostat.json
+    livingroom-thermostat.json
+    bathroom-thermostat.json

+Alternatively you can put all thermostat state in a single json file.

+Next delete the `clock` from each thermostat's json file.
+This will then allow `comet-blue-automate` to set the thermostat's clock to local system time.

+    "clock": {
+          "minute": 54,
+          "hour": 20,
+          "day": 11,
+          "month": 5,
+          "year": 19
+    },

+The command `comet-blue-automate --load json` will attempt to apply the json file to thermostats which match the Bluetooth address.
+It will not error if the device is not found.
+This allows us apply all state with a single run of the application.

+    # comet-blue-automate --load kitchen-thermostat.json --load bedroom-thermostat.json --load livingroom-thermostat.json --load bathroom-thermostat.json

 # Usage of comet-blue-automate